diamondalltheway/diamondalltheway/README.md

 # Hey there! 👋

 ### I am Hunter, from The Woodlands, Texas - just north of Houston.
-As a full-stack developer, I enjoy building applications of all kinds with people from all over the world.  👨🏻‍💻 🌍
+As a software developer, I enjoy building applications of all kinds with people from all over the world.  👨🏻‍💻 🌍

-I am a huge fan of <highlight>JavaScript</highlight>, and more recently, TypeScript.
-The tooling is fantastic but, TypeScript's real magic lies in its ability to make us more conscious about the code we write.
+I am a huge fan of TypeScript.
+The tooling is impressive, but what really stands out about TypeScript is how it encourages me to be more mindful of the code I write.

-As far as frameworks go, Svelte is always my first choice.
+As far as frameworks go, 🥇 Svelte is always my first choice.
 The developer experience is excellent and it’s a dream to use.
 I am also a huge fan of Rich Harris and everything he is doing to push the framework forward.

-The runner-up goes to React/Next.js.
+The runner-up goes to 🥈 React/Next.js.
 Its strong community and ecosystem are something I highly value.

 I discovered Tailwind CSS in 2019 and have been exclusively using it ever since.
 Lately, I have started using Shadcn UI, the Tailwind-based component library and it's gradually turning into one of my favorites.